jsomsanith-tlnd/talend-app/README.md

 ## @talend/app-saga

+This addon enables redux-saga.
-This replaces redux-saga management with sagaRouter.
-It avoids route configuration duplication.
+It replaces redux-saga management with sagaRouter and avoids route configuration duplication.

-This addon
-* adds redux-saga middleware
+* add redux-saga middleware
-* exposes a HOC that start/stop a saga based on the component mount/unmout
+* expose a HOC that start/stop a saga based on the component mount/unmout

 [Go to documentation](./src/talend-app-saga/README.md)